 A data lake acts as the parent data storage unit that contains all types of data.
-A data warehouse is a subset of the data lake that stores only organized and structured data.
-A data mart is a subset of the data warehouse with only data around a certain topic or business function.
+A data warehouse is a subset of the data lake storage space that stores only organized and structured data.
+A data mart is a subset of the more azure data lake storage warehouse with only data around a certain topic or business function.

-But how can you effectively implement these data storage solutions for your business?
+But how can you effectively implement these data storage solutions for your own business operations?
 To assess this, you need to understand how each platform differs in terms of design, utility, and application.

 Data Lake vs. Data Warehouse vs. Data Mart: Key Differences

 Data lakes, data warehouses, and data marts are all cloud data storage solutions.
 But they have distinct differences and applications that affect how they are used in a business.

 For example, a data warehouse is a large aggregator for processed and structured data.
 But a data lake is usually more cost-effective as it stores raw data that doesn't require processing.
 Similarly, a data mart is more efficient if you require data only for a particular business process.